Xilinx/Vitis-Tutorials/Hardware_Accelerators/Feature_Tutorials/02-mixing-c-rtl-kernels/README.md

 ## Building an Application with C++ Based Kernel

 In this step, you will build an application, consisting of host code and a C++ kernel using a makefile.
-For an overview on building an application, refer to the [Vitis Flow 1010 Tutorial](https://github.com/Xilinx/Vitis-Tutorials/tree/master/Getting_Started/Vitis) lab.
+For an overview on building an application, refer to the [Vitis Getting Started Tutorial](https://github.com/Xilinx/Vitis-Tutorials/tree/master/Getting_Started/Vitis) lab.

 ### C++ Based Kernel